pbinkley/jekyll-book-marriage/sections/14-chapter12.md

 subject to change.
-He eagerly pledges paradoxes: that the flux of life is to be arrested, the course of time is to \[p.129\] be checked, that the future is to conform to this supreme present, and that love in its transitory aspect is to remain unchanged The form of his protest reveals his deep-seated belief that time and love are not natural allies but potential enemies.
+He eagerly pledges paradoxes: that the flux of life is to be arrested, the course of time is to \[p.129\] be checked, that the future is to conform to this supreme present, and that love in its transitory aspect is to remain unchanged.
+The form of his protest reveals his deep-seated belief that time and love are not natural allies but potential enemies.
 His conception of love is such that he can only stand in helpless horror before the prospect that the day must come